courtney-miles/gentoo-web-provision/README.md

 ## Where to get a Vagrant box

 This set of scripts are design to run with my Gentoo Vagrant box that you can acquire from https://vagrantcloud.com/cmiles/boxes/gentoo-amd64-minimal.

+## Vagrantfile configuration

+Use the following line for provisioning the box.
+But change the args string to suit where you place these scripts (based on where they will appear in the Vagrant box)

+    config.vm.provision "shell", path: "./provision.sh", args: "/vagrant"

-## Mount MySQL on a second disk
+### Mount MySQL on a second disk

 This set of script will attempt to mount a second disk for the MySQL database.
 For this to work, you need to add the following to your Vagrantfile.